Click Here to Learn More About Our Advanced Safety Protocols.

 How Do I Clean My Dentures?

 When handling your dentures, always hold them over a basin of water or a soft towel to minimize the chance that they’ll break if you drop them.
-Although you can sleep in your dentures, we highly suggest taking them out at night and let them soak in cold or lukewarm (never hot) water or denture cleanser.
-This also gives your jawbone and gum tissue an opportunity to rest after holding your dentures in place all day.
+Although you can sleep in your dentures, we highly suggest taking them out at night and letting them soak in cold or lukewarm (never hot) water or denture cleanser.
+This also allows your jawbone and gum tissue to rest after holding your dentures in place all day.

 After you eat, run water over your dentures to remove food debris.
 Every morning and night, you should brush your dentures with a soft-bristled toothbrush (but no toothpaste, as that can be abrasive).
 Additionally, you should gently brush your tongue, gums, and palate every day to stimulate blood flow and reduce your chance of developing gum disease.